wsxjs/wsxjs/CONTRIBUTING.md

 ### Running Examples

-The examples package contains a comprehensive showcase of WSX Framework features:
+The examples package contains a comprehensive showcase of WSXJS features:

 ```bash
 # Start the examples development server